PinkCheetah1/C-Datatypes-Tutorial/2-sets.md

 ## Hashing

 Very rarely will you be working with data that fits so neatly together.
 Our examples so far have only covered `int`s.
 Strings can be sorted into sets by something called `serialization`.
 This is just the process of turning a string into a big number.
 For example, the word "cat" would be turned into the number 154282074.
-That can then be put into into storage like we did before.
+That can then be put into storage like we did before.
 However, in order to store the word "cat," we would need at least 154282075 slots of storage in our set.
 That's a lot of space.
 That's why we use **hashing** to simplify.

 **Hashing** is a technique that allows data to be simplified and stored in a smaller chunk of data.
 Imagine we're using the same 8-space data chunk, but we want to store the numbers 0, 11, 102, and 1004.